MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQualityTestResult.md

 Describes the results coming from the laboratory water quality test for a characteristic in the water sample\.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/Sustainability\CloudforSustainabilityWaterDataModel/WaterQualityTestResult.cdm.json" target="_blank">GitHub</a>.

 ## Traits

 <details>